ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 * Anti Drown safety
 * Leaves match a few minutes after it starts ands finds a new match
 * Around 6k per 8 hours without you having to do anything ( 42k bp a week @ 8 hours a day, all the crates + sell them on steam)
+* Safe, no has been banned for AFK farming

 ### Dont miss your chance to afk farmloot crates before the free ones disappear after the game launches soon  in decemember